LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_04_26_R_learning.md

 **Rengine**
 Rengine class is the interface between an instance of R and the Java VM.
 Due to the fact that R has no threading support, you can run only one instance of R withing a multi-threaded application.
 There are two ways to use R from Java: individual call and full event loop.
-See the Rengine constructor for details.
+See the Rengine constructor for details. eval(java.lang.String s)  Parses and evaluates an R expression and returns the result.